JoseLuisSR/springboot-activemq/README.md

 MQTT (IoT), STOMP, also has libraries for different programing languages like Java, C, C++, Phyton, .Net, Go, etc.

+Embedded ActiveMQ on Spring Boot has the version 5.15.12.

-## Messaging Styles
+# Messaging Styles

-ActiveMQ is designed for high performance and high throughput messaging where there are lots of messages that need to be dispatched to consumers as quickly as possible.
+ActiveMQ is designed for high performance and high throughput messaging where the messages are sending to consumers as quickly as possible.

 ActiveMQ supports two messaging styles of asynchronous messaging: